 The UCI World Track Championships is an annual event comprising races for the various disciplines and distances in track cycling.
-The Championships is regulated by the Union Cycliste Internationale (UCI).
+The Championships are regulated by the Union Cycliste Internationale (UCI).
 The current events (from 2021) include the same ten events for men and women: time trial, keirin, individual pursuit, team pursuit, points race, scratch race, sprint, team sprint, omnium and the madison.

 History and Results